effector/effector/src/content/docs/en/api/effector-react/Gate.md

 title: Gate
 ---

 _Gate_ is a hook for conditional rendering, based on current value (or values) in props.
-An example of a problem that Gate can solve - you can put together all required data, when component was mounted.
-Or show another component, if there is not enough data in props.
+An example of a problem that Gate can solve – you can put together all required data, when component was mounted.
+Or show another component if there is not enough data in props.
 Gate also looks good for Routing or animation, like ReactTransitionGroup.

 This allows you to send props back to _Store_ to create feedback loop.

-Gate can be used via [useGate](./useGate) hook or as component with props.Gate stores and events can be used in the application as regular units.
+Gate can be used via [useGate](./useGate) hook or as a component with props.
+Gate stores and events can be used in the application as regular units.

 Gate can have two states: